WeegeeNumbuh1/FlightGazer/README.md

   - Shows an aircraft's callsign (or registration as fallback), distance and direction from your location, the aircraft's country of registration, current altitude, and speed, all provided from `dump1090`
   - With API access you also can see the origin and destination airport, as well as how long the aircraft has been flying
   - If you don't want to use the API, there's an available "Enhanced Readout" mode that shows even more aircraft info from `dump1090`, such as latitude, longitude, ground track, vertical speed, and RSSI
+  - With v.6.0.0 and newer, you can see additional info like aircraft type, airline, and owner, all without needing API access
   - There are a total of 3 different layouts for aircraft info!
 - It's a neat looking clock when there aren't any aircraft flying overhead
   - When `dump1090` is running, shows overall stats like how many aircraft you're tracking at the moment, how many aircraft flew by today, and the furthest aircraft you can detect